mortendk/saga11/src/content/page/frontpage/index.md

 menulabel: Home
 eleventyExcludeFromCollections: false
 ---
-New data on the front
+New data on the front \
+Corrected the text now